fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 structured data.
 As a modified `merge sort`, `ORD_SORT` requires the use of a "scratch" array, that may be provided as an optional `work` argument or allocated internally on the stack.

+Arrays can be also sorted in a decreasing order by providing the argument `reverse = .true.`.

+**QUESTION: is the `reverse` mode still a stable comparison algorithm?**

 #### The `SORT_INDEX` subroutine